10xJSChad/10xJSChad/README.md

 </p>

 <p align="center">
-  Here's some stuff I made that I find mildly humorous, these are all dumb lil' projects made in some hours at most, for fun :)
+  Here's some stuff I made that I find mildly amusing, these are all dumb lil' projects made in some hours at most, for fun :)
 </p>

 ------